Analyze potential job and economic development impacts of renewable energy projects around the world

 International Jobs & Economic Development Impacts (I-JEDI) Model

 The International Jobs and Economic Development Impacts (I-JEDI) model is a freely available economic model that estimates gross economic impacts from wind, solar, biopower, and geothermal energy projects around the world.
 Click here to read the I-JEDI fact sheet.
-The tool has been developed and applied in several countries and can now be used for any country around the world using the custom I-JEDI tool.
+The tool has been developed and applied in several countries and can now be used for many countries around the world using the custom I-JEDI tool.
 The I-JEDI Model was developed by the National Renewable Energy Laboratory (NREL) with support from the United States Agency for International Development (USAID).

 Understand how I-JEDI is being used to support decisions in countries around the world.